dankmeme01/arc/README.md

 This project is heavily WIP, few things are implemented and they likely have bugs.
 TODO:

 * Foreign future support? awaiting things that aren't `arc::Future<>` or don't inherit `PollableUniBase` at all.
-* Select - implement biased (currently it's always biased)
+* Select - allow future as a callback
 * MPSC channels
 * Async IO
 * tokio::time::timeout equivalent (standalone or dependant on select?)